 2. You must provide a statement from your local Department of Social Protection Office confirming you are in receipt of one of the above payments.
 You are also advised to establish with your social protection advisor whether receipt of this scholarship would impact upon your entitlements under the Supplementary Welfare Allowances Scheme (i.e. rent or mortgage supplement or medical card etc.).

 Applications must be made on an annual basis and your eligibility for the scheme will be reviewed annually.

 There are three steps in this Fees Scholarship Application Process:

 - Apply to NUIG for the BA (Hons) Social Care course, and if successful accept the offer.

-- Complete the Fees Scholarship Application Form (page 1).
+- New entrants for this scheme should complete the 2019-2020 New Entrants Fees Scholarship Application form (page 1).